-The smooth green-coloured area in the EDX mapping of Ni in Fig. 8 is due to the Au sputtering layer on the TiO2 film (see experimental section) and not due to Ni NPs.
-Only the faint green fractal structures in the lower half of Fig. 8 corresponds to Ni NPs, loosely attached to blue TiO2 particles (see arrows in Fig. 8).
-In addition to the EDX recordings presented here, STEM micrographs can be found in Fig. A5.
+The smooth green-coloured area in the EDX mapping of Ni in Fig. 8 is due to the Au sputtering layer on the $TiO_2$ film (see experimental section) and not due to Ni NPs.
+Only the faint green fractal structures in the lower half of Fig. 8 corresponds to

+335 Ni NPs, loosely attached to blue TiO2 particles.
+In addition to the EDX recordings presented here, STEM micrographs can be found in Fig. A4.